wangziqi2013/wangziqi2013.github.io/_posts/2020-07-29-simpoints.markdown

    to a jump to the middle.
 Such jumps cannot be detected before they are actually executed, since SimPoints is execution-driven.
 Even worse, for branches whose target address is dynamically generated during execution, even full static analysis cannot find the destination.
-   How does SimPoints handle such cases？
+   How does SimPoints handle such cases?

+2. If the size of simulated programs are reduced, the working set size may also be proportionally reduced, especially if the code segment contains loops that allocate and write heap memory.
+How does SimPoints evaluate such effect?

 This paper introduces SimPoints, a simulation tool for accelerating architecture simulation using basic block vectors.
 SimPoints aims at solving the problem of architectural simulation, especially cycle-accurate simulation, taking too much